Types of Scholarships & Financial Aid

 Sam and Mary Hart Endowed Scholarship for Science

 The Hart Scholars Program is privately funded and is awarded to one incoming Lees-McRae College student planning to major in a Science or Health Sciences academic program.
 The selected student must exhibit high school leadership skills and strong moral character as evidenced by service in the community.
-Application materials that include application, a typed essay and two reference evaluation forms must be submitted to the Director of Financial Aid by February 15, 2015.

 Scholarship is renewable as long as the student remains enrolled at Lees-McRae College in good academic standing with a minimum of 3.0 GPA and provides demonstration of campus leadership activities.
-Apply Now

 The Lees-McRae Presbyterian Scholarship, valued at $2,000, is awarded to 20 Lees-McRae students who have been an active member of the Presbyterian Church congregation for a minimum of four years.
 Selected students must demonstrate participation in church and community service.
 Application materials (including application, essay and reference evaluation form) must be submitted by April 15, 2015.